 The distribution of the sample means is very similar to that of the population - it appears to be Normal, with a mean which is the same as that of the population, but which is more tightly clustered around the mean.
-We can measure spread and computing the sample SD of the 500 sample means of figure 1 gives 1.50 cm, whereas the corresponding quantity for the individual heights is 4.66 cm[†], confirming that the distribution of sample means is less spread out than the distribution of individual heights.
+We can measure spread and computing the sample SDs for the sample means of figure 1 gives 1.50 cm, whereas the corresponding quantity for the individual heights is 4.66 cm, (in line with what we would expect for a sample from a population known to have an SD of 4.7 cm), confirming that the distribution of sample means is less spread out than the distribution of individual heights.